 The highest aggregate score came on 16 March 1936 as George McNestry, Stan Prout and a Bert Taylor hat-trick for Rovers overcame goals by Billy Burgess, Fred Calarke and Henry Perks to give a 5-3 home win.

 Back in 1986-87, they tied 2-2 at Twerton Park on 14 December 1986 with Wayne Noble and Gary Smart scoring for the Gas and a Roger Gibbins double for County.
 Probably the most important result was Rovers’ 1-0 victory at Somerton Park on 9 May 1987 in the return fixture, where a Phil Purnell strike secured all three points and Third Division survival for Rovers.

-The sides last met in January 2014 when Rovers beat Justin Edinburgh’s men 3-1 at the Memorial Ground, gaining revenge for a 1-0 loss at Rodney Parade the previous August.
+Prior to the October game the sides had last met in January 2014 when Rovers beat Justin Edinburgh’s men 3-1 at the Memorial Ground, gaining revenge for a 1-0 loss at Rodney Parade the previous August.

-The history is remarkably even with 62 games played, 23 victories to County, 22 to Rovers and 17 drawn.
-In Bristol and Bath in the 30 games played there are 18 Rovers victories, 7 draws and 6 County wins.
+The history is remarkably even with 63 games played, 24 victories to County, 22 to Rovers and 17 drawn.
+In Wales in the 32 games played there are 4 Rovers victories, 10 draws and 17 County wins.